openBackhaul/MacAddressTableRecorder/README.md

 - update the specification to use the new ApplicationPattern release 2.1.2
 - operation client update for MWDI to the latest MWDI spec version 1.2.0

-There were no additions or changes to individual services or other bug fixes.
+There were no additions or changes to individual services.

 ### Comments
 This application was specified during the ApplicationOwner training.